 Manipulated variables

-Preparation condition: Participants will be randomly assigned to either a preparation condition, where they will be able to prepare before completing the task for a fixed number of rounds, or a control condition, where they will not have this opportunity to prepare, completing a filler task instead.
-We are interested in how being provided an opportunity to prepare for a task affects choice of a payment scheme.
+Preparation condition: Participants will be randomly assigned to either a preparation condition, where they will be able to prepare before completing the task for as long as they want, or a control condition, where they will not have this opportunity to prepare, completing a filler task instead.
+We are interested in how an unlimited opportunity to prepare for a task affects choice of a payment scheme.

 Measured variables